fluent/m3-workshop-fluentcon/README.md

 ## About

-This repository contains all neccessary bits to run the M3 workshop stack locally on either Mac or Windows.
+This repository contains all neccessary bits to run the M3 Fluent Bit workshop stack locally on either Mac or Windows.
 Before getting started with the workshop, make sure you have met the following prerequisites below.

 ### Prerequisites